-Hosting Department: The department with which a particular prize or scholarship is associated.
+- The department with which a particular prize or scholarship is associated.
 This may not necessarily be an academic department, but will usually be the area that initiates the establishment of the prize or scholarship and/or the area that relates to the students who are eligible for the prize or scholarship.

-a) The Graduate Research School is responsible for ensuring standardisation of prize and scholarship regulations, that such regulations comply with relevant University policies and statutes; and
+- ensuring standardisation of prize and scholarship regulations, that such regulations comply with relevant University policies and statutes; and

-d) Other responsibilities shall be as laid down in specific prize or scholarship regulations.
+- Other responsibilities shall be as laid down in specific prize or scholarship regulations.

-Establishment of a New Prize or Scholarship
+2. Establishment of a new prize or scholarship

-a) It is expected that University prizes or scholarships will be offered in perpetuity.
+- It is expected that University prizes or scholarships will be offered in perpetuity.
 Minimum values for new prizes and scholarships are stated in “Prize and Scholarship Minimum Values” below.
 If perpetuity or minimum value requirements are not met, a special case will need to be made for the establishment of the prize or scholarship.

-b) The procedure for establishment of a new prize or scholarship is as follows:
+- The procedure for establishment of a new prize or scholarship is as follows:

 - The completed proposal form must be signed by the appropriate Head of Department, Dean, or the equivalent head of the hosting department.

-- For University-wide scholarships or prizes, the proposal form must be endorsed by the appropriate Deputy-Vice-Chancellor or the Vice-Chancellor.
+- For University-wide scholarships or prizes, the proposal form must be endorsed by the appropriate Deputy Vice-Chancellor or the Vice-Chancellor.

 - Proposals for new prizes or scholarships can be submitted at any time throughout the year.
 It is noted however, that due to the timing of Scholarships and Prizes Committee, Senate and Council meetings, approval for proposals submitted late in the year may be delayed.